spark-mv/cdn/BWsaver_install.md

 # 5. Deployment to production

-## 5.1 Enabling Hola in production

-When you are satisfied with local testing, you can gradually enable the service.
-This can can be done using any of the following ways:
+When you are satisfied with local testing, you can gradually enable the service in production.
+Login to your portal account and go to the configuration section.
+Use the granular control to enable Hola gradually on different platforms/browsers

-- Add the JS code only to a specific area/category of the site

-- Enabling the service on a percentage of the traffic

-- Enabling the JS only on specific platforms/browsers

-You will soon be able to control #2,#3 from your portal account.
-Until that time, Hola support will work with you to enable a given percentage of users on specific platforms/browsers.

-## 5.2 Disabling Hola in production

-You can disable Hola by logging into your portal page on [http://holacdn.com/](http://holacdn.com/) and clicking the "Disable" button.
-You can also re-enable Hola by clicking the same button to the same combination of users.
+For example:

+* Start by enabling Hola CDN for 10% of Chrome/Win users, and 90% only for statistics collection.

+* Increase Hola CDN to 90% of Chrome/Win users, and leave 10% for statistics.

+* Add more/browsers/platforms.

+Changes take effect immediately, and you will receive a confirmation email every time you change settings on the portal.